 If you’re not up for the climb, there are plenty of other viewpoints to enjoy taking photos of the Sydney Harbour Bridge itself.
-Observatory Hill, Blues Point Reserve, Luna Park, and the Opera Bar all boast postcard-perfect views.
+Observatory Hill, Blues Point Reserve, Luna Park, and the Opera Bar all boast postcard-perfect views of different Sydney landmarks.

 Stockton Sand Dunes, Newcastle

 Located just 40 minutes outside the eastern city of Newcastle, you’ll find the Stockton Sand Dunes.
 Marvel at the biggest moving coastal dunes in the Southern Hemisphere with a visit to this nearly 20-mile dune landscape, lying within the Aboriginal Worimi Conservation Lands.

 Some of the tallest mounds stretch over 160 feet in the air.
 Stroll the dunes, taking in the scenery of one of the most beautiful places in Australia with a bit of exercise, or embark on a 4-wheel drive adventure via quad bike or motorbike to gain access to some of the more difficult terrain to cross on foot.
 For an even more unique experience, book a camel ride or try your hand at sandboarding.

 Mount Wellington, Hobart